This page is still under construction as of August 2009 - - more photos and information to follow!

 Both were vibrator powered mobiles, and seem to have principally seen service in taxis and small businesses where a power level of less than 20 Watts was ample.
 There was also a larger one-piece mobile containing both vibrator and dynamotor power supplies, however I have no photos or other information yet.

-The ES-1 is an interesting set which dates from approximately 1949, in that the long, narrow coffin-like chassis is constructed in modules which fit into a rack arrangement.
-It was sold primarily as a mobile telephone.
-Many of these were used with an external decoder and a Western Electric Model 41A control head.
-There were also mobile telephone versions of the ES-1 which used a conventional GE control head, as shown below, and with a separate handset cradle.
-This series was only manufactured in a VHF high band version, and was probably intended to capitalize on the 1946 FCC decision to open up VHF high band to land mobile licensees, as well as require that any new police systems be licensed for that band absent a showing of need for a low band system.
-The ES-1 is usually found as the ES-1B, but presumably there was an ES-1A as well.
+The ES-1 is an interesting set which dates from January, 1947, and was GE's first single unit VHF high band radio.
+Its long, narrow coffin-like chassis is constructed in platters which fit onto a chassis tray arrangement.
+It was also sold as a mobile telephone, where they were used with an external decoder and a Western Electric Model 41A control head.
+There were also "common carrier" mobile telephone versions of the ES-1 which used a conventional GE control head, as shown below, and with a separate handset cradle.
+This series was only manufactured in a VHF high band version, and was probably intended to capitalize on the1946 FCC decision to open up VHF high band to land mobile licensees, as of October, as well as require that any new police systems be licensed for that band absent a showing of need for a low band system.
+The ES-1 is usually found as the ES-1B, but presumably there was an ES-1A as well. the ES-1-B went at least to the B5 series.

 The 4EC1 control head below was supplied with the ES-1 sets:

-The ES-12 is the other high band Pre=Progress one piece set, completely different from the ES-1B and probably younger by one or two years.
-There are photos of them in use dating from 1948, so I assume these sets were being shipped by late 1947.
-From a marketing standpoint, these seem to have been intended to compete with Motorola's FMTRU-5V "Dispatcher" mobile, also introduced in 1947.
-Unlike the ES-1B, they are not quite modular and consist of a one-piece transmitter and power supply attached to a separate receiver chassis.
-Transmitter RF power is approximately 10-15 Watts using a 2E26 as the output tube.
-These sets saw widespread use as taxi radios.
-The paint scheme is the same frosted green as the two-piece Pre-Progress Line series and this set is also referred to as a Pre-Progress mobile.
-It also uses the same control head as the two piece set shown above.
+The paint scheme is the same frosted green as the two-piece Pre-Progress Line series and these sets are also referred to as a Pre-Progress mobiles.
+They also use the same control head as the two piece MC-1 sets shown above.
 A rather shabby example is shown below.
 The blocked-off round hole on the front panel was used for an optional Secode style stepper-decoder for selective calling, as in early "RCC" and mobile telephone systems.

 PRE-PROGRESS UHF EQUIPMENT (July, 1954 - 1960)

-In the early 1950's, the UHF range of 450-470 MHz was opened to the land mobile industry.
-GE's entry into this market in July, 1954 was the frosted green colored MC306/316 series UHF radio, a large one-piece mobile, vibrator powered.
+In early 1954, the UHF range of 450-470 MHz was opened to the land mobile industry.
+GE's entry into this market in July, 1954 was the frosted green colored MC 306 / 316 series UHF FM radio, a large one-piece mobile, vibrator powered, also numbered 4ES14A1 or just ES-14-A.

-The MC306 continued in production until 1960, by which time the component density had been shrunk enough to allow incorporation of the basic design into a Progress Line housing and setup.
-The transmitter was largely redesigned and the use of Lighthouse tubes discontinued.
-The Progress Line UHF equipment was successful and very popular.
+The MC306 continued in production until approximately 1957, by which time the component density had been shrunk enough to allow incorporation of the basic design into a Progress Line housing and setup.
+The transmitter was largely redesigned and the use of Lighthouse tubes discontinued for the Progress version.
+The Progress Line UHF equipment was successful and very popular even though it was only produced for a few years.
+The Progress UHF equipment was introduced at a national sales meeting in Miami Beach in June, 1956.
+There is anecdotal evidence that the Pre-Progress UHF equipment may have been still sold up to 1960.

-[Needed - photo of the UHF Pre-Progress radio drawer!]
+[Needed - better photos of the UHF Pre-Progress radio drawer!]

 CLICK HERE FOR AN INDEX OF PRE-PROGRESS MODEL NUMBERS (600kb pdf)